Andrii-Pershko/SAME_Back_End/readme.md

 # Start project;

-1. In terminal run "npm i"
+1. In project terminal run "npm i"
 2. Create in Postgres you db with name same_database.
    You must see there
    ![Postman examole](./img/postgress.png)